GoogleCloudPlatform/federated-learning/README.md

   The first time you run `terraform apply` will fail because you need to provide the necessary inputs.
 Terraform will provide information about the missing inputs.
 For example, you can create a `terraform.tfvars` file and set inputs there.
-For more information about providing these variable values, see [Terraform input variables](https://developer.hashicorp.com/terraform/language/values/variables).
+For more information about providing these inputs, see [Terraform input variables](https://developer.hashicorp.com/terraform/language/values/variables).

   The provisioning process may take about 15 minutes to complete.